August 24, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

-ATHIRA SHAREHOLDERS August 24, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser
+ATHIRA INVESTORS August 24, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

 The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the securities of Athira Pharma, Inc. (“Athira” or the “Company”) (Nasdaq: ATHA) between September 18, 2020 and June 17, 2021 (the “Class Period”), including Athira common stock purchased pursuant or traceable to the registration statement and prospectus issued in connection with the Company’s initial public offering (“IPO”) in September 2020.